‘Accel World VS. Sword Art Online’ Update For PS4, PS Vita: Alice And Eugeo DLCs

 - Persona Vabel – New original character

-And to add to this huge playable character list, Gematsureports straight from Dengeki Game Festival 2017 that two special Sword Art Online characters from the Alicization Arc will join the Accel World VS Sword Art Online lineup.
+And to add to this huge playable character list, Gematsureported straight from Dengeki Game Festival 2017 that two special Sword Art Online characters from the Alicization Arc will join the Accel World VS Sword Art Online lineup.
 Alice Synthesis Thirty (voiced by Ai Kayano) and Eugeo (voiced by Nobunaga Shimazaki) will make an appearance through the paid downloadable content (DLC) called “Castaway from a Different World.”

-The Castaway from a Different World DLC for Accel World VS Sword Art Online is part of the DLC Season Pass reported by Siliconeraearlier this year.
+The Castaway from a Different World DLC for Accel World VS Sword Art Online is part of the DLC Season Pass reported by Siliconera earlier this year.
 In addition to Alice and Eugeo, the first DLC that will come to Accel World VS Sword Art Online will also bring Fairy King Oberon and a new dungeon.
 Two other DLCs that will feature another playable character and swimsuit skins for Asuna, Leafa, and Sinon will also be released later this year.

 If you’re playing other Sword Art Online games, you’ll be pleased to know that characters Alice and Eugeo are not coming exclusively to Accel World VS Sword Art Online.
 As confirmed at the Dengeki Game Festival, Alice and Eugeo are also arriving in Sword Art Online: Hollow Realization through The One Who Resists God DLC, which is the third paid DLC for the SAO title available for the PS4 and PS Vita.